So you’re probably wondering how credit cards work and why people use them so much for purchases?

-- a low debt utilization ratio, meaning not all of your cards are maxed out
+- a low credit utilization ratio, meaning you are no maxing out all of your cards

 You can establish credit history before getting your first credit card by getting a loan from a bank, a secured credit card, or the “old school” trick of applying for a store credit card with a low limit (usually no more than $500).

 Having good credit is worth it, because once your score is 650 or above you can apply for credit cards with some sweet, sweet benefits such as introductory 0% APR for balance transfers and purchases, unlimited cash back, and more.